Zorro Merchandise

 Zorro the Avenger

-Released overseas in 1959, the second compilation film includes segments from the end of the "Eagle" stories from the first season.
+Released overseas in 1959, the second compilation film includes segments of six episodes from the end of the "Eagle" stories from the first season.
 The villainous Eagle announces his plans to conquer Southern California, and moves his operation into the de la Vega hacienda.
 A battle of wits and eventually swords follows between the Eagle and Zorro, who seems to be the only thing standing between the would-be dictator and freedom.

 The running time of this film is 1 hour 31 minutes.
 It has not been released on video but has been shown on The Disney Channel.